 How does OTT Legal help you Fight a Fail to Remain Charge

 At OTT Legal, our paralegals are licensed by The Law Society of Upper Canada.
-This ensures that you receive the highest levels of professionalism, confidentiality, and expertise for your legal representation, and court case.
+This ensures that you receive the highest level of professionalism, confidentiality, and expertise for your legal representation, and court case.

 OTT Legal’s team of professionals will always work to drop your ticket completely, keeping your driving record and insurance rates at their best.

 If we cannot get the charge dropped completely, we will negotiate with the prosecutors to protect your licence from being suspended, save your demerit points, and get you the lowest possible fine (and keep you out of jail if applicable).

 Why risk losing?
 Call OTT for a free consultation at 1-888-668-8946.